RobertGuerra/Network-Intrusion-Detection/README.md

 - Snort (NIDS) along with the Data Aquisition Libraries used by Snort (DAQ)
 - Security and Event Management System (Splunk/Splunk Forwarder/Dashboard)
 - Python (scripting to simulate an attack using hping)

+You can find a PDF of the project presentation and survey report in the repo (group members full names redacted for privcy)